jonathanhefner/next-remote-components/README.md

 ### Remote component ref limitations

-As [mentioned above](#refs-to-elements), remote components must use `remoteForwardRef` instead of `forwardRef`, and the `data-ref` attribute instead of the `ref` attribute.
+As [mentioned above](#refs-to-elements), remote components must use `RemoteRef` instead of `React.Ref`, and the `data-ref` attribute instead of the `ref` attribute.
 This is a consequence of being a userland implementation.
 If React itself implements remote components, it would likely eliminate this difference.

 Additionally, currently, only element refs are supported — refs to arbitrary values are not supported.
 In the future, refs to serializable values could be supported, but it would make sense to first support serializing a larger set of types, and also to switch to rendering an RSC payload instead of HTML.
 If React itself implements remote components, the implementation might be simpler.